 The flagship Teradata Database software is regarded by customers and industry analysts as a superior choice for analyzing data and processing increasing volumes and complexity of queries without compromising performance.
-Teradata's processing architecture, combined with our database software provides the foundation for our unique ability to support and manage a wide range of data warehousing functions.
-These functions range from reports to ad-hoc queries to data mining and simultaneous data loading, all from a single data warehouse that integrates data from across the enterprise to drive smarter, faster decision making.
-The Teradata Database software, which operates in different operating system environments (including LINUX and Microsoft Windows®), delivers real-time intelligence for customers with capabilities and features, such as support for mixed workloads, the ability to handle thousands of concurrent queries, robust and simplified system management, high system availability, event monitoring, and easy integration into the enterprise.
+Teradata's processing architecture, combined with our database software, provides the foundation for our unique ability to support and manage a wide range of data warehousing functions.
+These functions range from reports to ad-hoc queries to data mining and simultaneous data loading, all from a single data warehouse that integrates data from across the enterprise to drive smarter, faster decision-making.
+The Teradata Database software, which operates in the SUSE Linux operating system environment, delivers real-time intelligence for customers with capabilities and features such as support for mixed workloads, the ability to handle thousands of concurrent queries, robust and simplified system management, high system availability, event monitoring, and easy integration into the enterprise.
 Teradata also offers a software subscription program that keeps customers up-to-date on new product releases.